 This chapter focuses on presentation uses on data observed from the distributed questionnaire.
 The institutional characteristic and background of respondents to the questionnaire would be considered.
 The analysis is based on the response of the respondents which in dined us to used together with reliable information about “The impact of social media abuse on gender based violence among female student of kwara state polytechnic.

-4.2 PRESENTATION OF DATA

-SECTOIN A

-Table 1: Sex of respondents